kura-labs-org/DEPLOY_09_TERRAFORM/README.md

 ### Creating the database

 Created the database using the aws_db_instance resource from Terraform, by doing this I was able to configure the database to be multi-az, have a custom username and password, and set the instance class.
-I also created a db subnet group consisting of the two interal subnets created in te vpc.tf file.
+I also created a db subnet group consisting of the two internal subnets created in te vpc.tf file.